abhijeetsharnagat/Saralphysics-Edtech-platform/README.md

 ## 🌐 Project Overview

 "Saral Physics" delivers an enriching learning experience, seamlessly integrating a secure and user-friendly payment gateway.
 This allows for effortless enrollment in courses and access to premium content.
-The project took shape during my impactful summer internship at Quantem JEE Academy, guided by Mr. Ravi Bhushan, an IIT Delhi alumnus.
+The project took shape during my impactful summer internship at Quantem JEE Academy guided by Mr. Ravi Bhushan, an IIT Delhi alumnus.
 The collaboration involved a talented team of developers, designers, and content creators.

 ## 🌈 Live Website